So you have decided to blog on the self-hosted WordPress blogging platform. I appreciate it.

-For deleting default post, go to the left sidebar of WordPress dashboard > posts > all posts.
+For deleting the default post, go to WordPress dashboard > posts > all posts.

 Now select the post and click on trash to delete the post.

-For deleting the default page go to left sidebar of WordPress dashboard > pages > all pages.
+For deleting the default page go to WordPress dashboard > pages > all pages.